microsoft/AirSim/docs/image_apis.md

 You normally want retrieve disparity image as float (i.e. set `pixels_as_float = true` and specify `ImageType = DisparityNormalized` in `ImageRequest`) in which case each pixel is `(Xl - Xr)/Xmax`, valued from 0 to 1.

 ### Segmentation
 When you specify `ImageType = Segmentation` in `ImageRequest`, you get image that gives you ground truth segmentation of the scene.
 At the starup, AirSim assigns value 0 to 255 to each mesh available in environment.
 This value is than mapped to a specific color in [the pallet](../Unreal/Plugins/AirSim/Content/HUDAssets/seg_color_pallet.png).
+Thr RGB values for each object ID can be found in [this file](seg_rgbs.txt).

 You can assign a specific value to specific mesh using APIs.
 For example, below Python code sets the object ID for the mesh called "Ground" to 20 in Blocks environment and hence changes its color in Segmentation view: